Huili61/image_analysis_traditional/README.md

 1. **Course Illustration Code**: The code for the course [Image Analysis in Life Science](./Image_Analysis_in_Life_Science).

-2. **Image Analysis Workflow**: The workflow includes the following steps:
+2. **Image Analysis Workflow**: Final report, the image extraction workflow includes the following steps:
    - **Segment** the nucleus and heterochromatin areas from a cell.
    - **Count** the Nuclear Pore Complex (NPC) objects.
    - **Measure** the total area and average fluorescence of the regions of interest (ROI).